iv4xr-project/aplib/docs/manual/tutorial_2.md

-# Aplib Tutorial 2:  State and Strategy
+# Aplib Tutorial 2:  State and tactic
 Author: Wishnu Prasetya

 This tutorial will show you:

 * how to create a customized state for your agent
-* how to create a more complex strategy
+* how to create a more complex tactic

 Imagine a 'doctor' agent that asks questions to its patient about how he/she feels.
 The agent's goal is to make the patient happy.
 In this tutorial our goal is not